Orlando Arcia Player Props: Braves vs. Twins

 Orlando Arcia At The Plate

-- He has hit a home run in six games this season (10.5%), leaving the park in 2.7% of his trips to the plate.
+- In 10.3% of his games this season, he has homered, and 2.7% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.